wetryingtodorock/getblock-docs/en/get-started/how-to-setup-an-account.md

 ## Step 8.
 Creating a request to a node

-To get connected to the blockchain node, retrieve the endpoint from your account and insert it into your App.
-Each endpoint contains your project’s API Key.
-Please make sure to pass your API key in the path.
-You can also pass your API key in the header; if needed.
+To get connected to the blockchain node, copy an endpoint that includes an access token from your dashboard or retrieve the config file and import it into your App.

-**Make sure that your API Keys are stored safely.**
+Ensure the secure storage of your access tokens.
+If compromised, an access token can easily be rolled or deleted.
+Press the '...' button next to the compromised endpoint and select the desired option.

+You have the option to download configuration files for each protocol individually.
+These files will include all your access tokens for a specific endpoint in both JSON and JS formats.
+To obtain all the access tokens in one go, simply click the file icon next to 'My Endpoints.'

+You can set up multiple access tokens for a selected blockchain or dedicated node if needed.

 ![screenshot 8](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_8.webp)

-You can also download the Postman GetBlock’s [collection](https://documenter.getpostman.com/view/12951625/TWDTNKP9) to test our service.
-Find the required node name and insert the API key.
+You can also download the Postman GetBlock’s [collection](https://documenter.getpostman.com/view/28751185/2s9YRDzqcX#ca02e504-8079-48e2-9bf0-d0a022b43774) to test our service.

 ![screenshot 9](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_9.webp)

-Once the connection is established, the user can check the history of his/her requests.
+Once the connection is established, the user can check the history of their requests.

-Additionally, the user can access his/her connection with the command line interface (CLI).
+Additionally, the user can access their connection with the command line interface (CLI).
 For instance, here’s how the height of the Binance Smart Chain (BSC) mainnet is verified by GetBlock CLI.

 ![screenshot 10](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_10.webp)

 ## Step 9.
 Checking the requests statistics

-To check the statistics, select the blockchain name and the exact time period to analyze the data.
+To check the statistics, head to the ‘My Endpoints’ section and switch to the ‘Statistics’ tab.
+You can customize the data view by parameters or by token using the dropdown menu.

+Select the time period, a blockchain name, networks, and APIs to analyze the data.

 ![screenshot 11](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_11.webp)

-All requests will be displayed.
-If you are using multiple nodes, the information is also available in the form of infographics separately.
+All the information on the number of requests, response status, method calls, and rate limits rejection will be displayed in the form of infographics.

 Stay tuned for more updates and announcements directly from GetBlock’s team.